james0zan/Slimmer/Readme.md

 We can determine whether the instruction is a load or store by its ID.

-## OutputEvent
+## CallEvent & ReturnEvent

-An OutputEvent is logged for each output system call.
+A pair of CallEvent and ReturnEvent is logged for each **uninstrumented** function.
-It logs the data that impacts the outside system.
+It is used to infer the data that impacts the outside system.

-Currently, the OutputEvent is indirectly inferred by using the dynamic instrumentation tool PIN.
-A LLVM version is in the TODO list.
+The fields of a MemoryEvent are:

+    id: the unique instruction ID of the call instruction
+    tid: the thread that executes this instruction
+    fun: the starting address of the function

 # Code Information (generated while linking)